sagemath/trac_to_gh/Issue 3749.md

 # Issue 3749: Request for a method "is_cyclic" for groups in SAGE

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3749

 Original creator: ljpk